divyasajjan1/Project-4-Team-1/README.md

 However, its performance in identifying instances with diabetes (class 1) is less satisfactory, with lower recall (60%) despite reasonable precision (87%).
 Overall, the model demonstrates high accuracy (96%), but there's room for improvement in correctly identifying positive cases (class 1).

+Tuning the model:

+Tried improving the false negatives and false positives by using regularization techniques.
+Implemented Lasso and Ridge regularizations.
+The values did not improve.
 Hence I tried another model.

 ### Model 2: Random Forest Classifier